CSS

 According to the rules of CSS, every element possesses a rectangular area, which is divided into additional individual areas.

-The offset of the actual contents to another element can, for one, be defined via the "Inner offset (padding)" from the contents to the border.
+The offset of the actual contents to another element can, for one, be defined via the ""Inner offset (padding)"" from the contents to the border.
 Also, the width of the borders can be defined.
-A third factor is the influence of the "Outer offset" on the distance between the contents to other elements.
-Therefore, if one defines an offset of 3 pixels for each attribute of "Padding", "Border", and "Margin", the contents for this element will have a total distance of 9 pixels to the next bordering element.
+A third factor is the influence of the ""Outer offset"" on the distance between the contents to other elements.
+So if you define a distance of 3 pixels for each of the padding, border and margin attributes in an HTML element, the content of this element would have a total distance of 9 pixels from the next adjacent element.